Construction notices

 Construction disruptions

-GCOE will take every precaution to minimize interruptions to the everyday life of your family and/or operation of your business.
-As you can appreciate, there may be some inconvenience during the operation of the work, such as delays when travelling through the construction zone, noise and dust.
+GIP will take every precaution to minimize interruptions to the everyday life of your family and/or operation of your business, but there may be some inconvenience during the course of the operation of the work, such as delays when travelling through the construction zone, noise and dust.
 You may also feel vibrations due to heavy equipment operations.
 Vibrations from construction activities are quite common and rarely cause any problems.
 We would like to thank you in advance for your patience and co-operation.
 For construction activity hours of work, the City of Ottawa follows provincial requirements and the City’s Noise By-law (2017-255).

 Contact information